swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ----------

 ### **WordPress**
+From this point on in the tutorial, any time you see `yourdomain.com` you'll want to alter that text to whatever your domain actually is.

 ##### **Creating a MySQL Database**
 We're going to create the database by command line because we're cool.
 You can also do this directly though phpMyAdmin if you're not as cool.
 Replace the `database`, `user`, and `password` variables in the code below.
 ```